PCC/ CCOG / GD

 Course Description

-Explore branding, logo design and identity systems.
-Research target audience and create design solutions to communicate client and product image through logos, logotypes, icons, and symbols.
-Advanced computer production techniques build on previous coursework.
-Required: Second-year standing in the Graphic Design program Prerequisite: GD 221.
+Explores branding, logo design and identity systems.
+Covers researching target audiences and creating design solutions to communicate client and product image through logos, logotypes, icons, and symbols.
+Requires advanced computer production techniques building on previous coursework.
+Required: Second-year standing in the Graphic Design program.
+Prerequisites: GD 221, GD 260.

 Addendum to Course Description